cstobey/vclods/docs/etl.md

 # .etl Extension Details and Commands

 Commands applied to a field in the Temp table create statement.
 These Commands (and the CREATE TEMPORARY TABLE statement they are attached to) must be in an extension options file.
-Stdin into the .etl extension must be a the VALUES part of the computed INSERT statement (the fields in the order of the CREATE TEMPORARY TABLE statement that exclusively `#ingest`, `#unique`, or `#map` commands attached to them).
+Stdin into the .etl extension must be a the VALUES part of the computed INSERT statement (the fields in the order of the CREATE TEMPORARY TABLE statement with exclusively `#ingest`, `#unique`, or `#map` commands attached to them).
 Fields may have multiple commands attached to them. `.etl` should always be followed by `.batch` unless you just want to test (ie, `do.sql.batch.etl-file.sh`)

 NOTE: "destination table" below refers to the table you are inserting into.
-To allow the same table to be referenced several different ways, the format is \<physical table name\>@\<identifier\> where only the physical table name is required.
+To allow the same table to be referenced several different ways, the format is `\<physical table name\>@\<identifier\>` where only the physical table name is required.

 ## Stand-Alone Commands
+These are commands that are not attached to a field.
 Order between #sync, #append, and #include commands indicates execution order.
 Command | Description
 --|--
 #sync | Command to sync the temp table with the destination table.
-First parameter is a destination table name, additional parameters explained below.
+First parameter is a destination table name, additional parameters explained [below](#sync-optional-parameters).
 When modified with `_no_update` (as #sync_no_update), any otherwise computed changes will not be UPDATEd.
 #mode | Alter how a table is processed.
 Takes a destination table name and an option.
 See the availible options below.
-#join | For the given table (first argument), JOIN in a given #explode sub-temp table (second argument)
+#join | For the given table (first argument), JOIN in a given #explode sub-temp table (second argument).<br />Currently only works or the main temp table.
 #ljoin | #join, but do a LEFT JOIN instead of a JOIN
 #where | Add a WHERE clause to most queries.
+First argument is the destination table, the rest is the WHERE clause to add.
+Multiple constraints may be added to one line, or multiple lines will aggregate together.
 #include | Load a sql script file (with no .extension) to handle any additional reformatting or processing that is required.
 If added to a field line, also acts like #ignore.
 #append | Add the rest of the line to the stream.
 Allows you to append manual queries without using #include.
 If added to a field line, also acts like #ignore. `;` must be the last character at the end of a group of #appends.
 #generate | Generate a virtual field that is not in the temp table.
-The SQL statements that follow the field name are used instead of a column name in the temp table when doing the ETL into the destination table.
+The SQL statements that follow the destination table and field name are used instead of a column name in the temp table when doing the ETL into the destination table.
 Used in place of either a VIRTUAL column on the temp table or an #include script to do the generation.
 See Modifiers below.
 #generate_unique | A logical combination of #generate and #unique
 #pivot | #generate but for #join fields that need to be pivoted on.
 After the field name, takes the #join table name, field, and expected value.

 ## Commands after a field definition
 Unless specified, the following commands take the destination table and field name as parameters.
 Spaces are not allowed in table and field names. #generate follows the same format but is not attached to a field.
+NOTE: .etl supports line continuate by putting a trailing backslash `\` at the end of a line.
+In this way, you can wrap field commands on multiple lines.
 Command | Description
 --|--
 #ingest | Force this field to be ingested in the initial INSERT INTO tmp table.
 Takes no parameters.
 #ignore | Do not ingest this field into the initial temp table.
-Takes no parameters.
+Takes no parameters. #explode temp table #sync commands are automatically #ignored ([Details below](#sync-optional-parameters)).
 #key | The auto_incrementing Primary key that will be used to sync deep FK chains.
 Will not be ingested, but rather derived after syncing with the destination table.
 #unique | Unique fields candidate keys on the table.
 If there is no UNIQUE index, you can spoof the behavior with #unique_no_update.
 Does not need to be unique in the temp table (useful for deep FK chains).
 Multiple #unique fields for a single destination table act like a single index.
 #map | A regular field on the given destination table.
 See Modifiers below.
 #explode | Generate a sub-temp table that explodes a column (or virtual column like #generate).
-Attach this directive to an id column for the temp table.
-Use with #join.<br />There are several methods of exploding with different generated columns.
-See details below.
+Attach this command to an id column (not called id) for the temp table.
+Use with #join to extend the main temp table or you can #sync off it directly ([Details below](#sync-optional-parameters)).<br />There are several methods of exploding with different generated columns.
+[See details below](#modifiers-for-explode).
+#addex | Add a column to the given #explode table name.
+Used inside a multiline comment (`/**/`), the field name must be followed by a field definition like in the main temp table.
+#addex_index | Add an index to the given #explode table name.
+Used inside a multiline comment (`/**/`), the index may be 1) a single field name, 2) one or more field names inside parentheses, or 3) an index name followed by one or more field names inside parentheses.
+#addex_with_index | A logical union of the #addex and the first form of the #addex_index commands.

 ## #mode Options
 Specifies different methods of how a to sync a table. modes of the same Group exclude the use of other modes in that same Group.